fivepixels/fivepixels/README.md

 ## Introduction

 Hello, I am [Seol SO](https://cattynip.dev), known as Cattynip from South Korea, born in 2008.
 I started homeschooling in June 2024 all around the world, mainly in Korea, when I was 16 years old, to be more focused and serious about computer programming, aiming to get into MIT.
 I am passionate about computer programming 💻, as I mentioned earlier.
-I am also interested in Saxophone 🎷, Photograph 📸, Snowboarding 🏂, and Camping 🏕️.
+I am also interested in Saxophone 🎷, Photograph 📸, Snowboarding 🏂, Camping 🏕️, and Scuba Diving 🤿.
 As you can guess, I have been dreaming of being a computer programmer, creating value for society by developing things for customers.
 Why?
 Because I love Writing Codes, Building Services, and Connecting People.
 I always keep the phrase `Learn Anytime, Write Anywhere.` in my mind to embark on the right path as a young developer.
 To follow the phrase, I always make a commit every single day.

 ## Technologies